yyusf/todolist-PP/README.md

 # todolist-PP
-I have created a todo list app for my personal project
+ a simple todo list app for my personal project